 Why Become a Project Management Professional?

-There are many benefits to becoming PMP certified.
+There are many benefits of becoming PMP certified.
 The following are some to consider:

-- Global Acknowledgement – With a PMP certification, you will have the freedom and flexibility to work just about anywhere in the world.
-This credentials of a PMP are recognized and sought after worldwide.
+- Global Acknowledgement – With a PMP certification, you will have the freedom and flexibility to work anywhere in the world.
+These credentials are recognized and sought after worldwide.

 - Increased Salary – Obtaining a PMP certification can be a lucrative help to your career.
 It's estimated that those project managers who have a PMP certification earn up to 17% more than those who don't.
 Additionally, according to the Project Management Salary Survey released by the Project Management Institute in 2017, the median income for PMP certified professionals was $111,969 annually.

 - Better Career Opportunities – Having a PMP certification opens up new job opportunities in the project management arena.
 Professionals with these credentials are often recruited by organizations that are looking for employees with strong leadership skills and expertise to manage high-performing projects.